-Since 2002, ForestGEO has awarded a total of more than $1 million to 166 individuals.
-In 2018 alone, ForestGEO awarded a total of $79,550 to seven individuals to do research in ten ForestGEO plots.
+Since 2002, ForestGEO has awarded a total of more than $1.3 million to 184 individuals.
+In 2022 alone, ForestGEO awarded a total of $63,500 to five individuals to do research in eight ForestGEO plots.
 Each grantee is awarded up to $15,000.
 Funded projects cover a wide range of topics including nutrient cycling, carbon dynamics, effects of anthropogenic disturbance, functional traits, and plant-microbial interactions.

 Building relationships between grantees and ForestGEO partners

 These projects give opportunities to individuals who have not been involved in the network to build working relationships with ForestGEO’s partners, and in many cases, begin long-term projects that benefit the individual’s continued training and education, and at the same time improving the depth of research at individual plots.
 These novel projects give ForestGEO the opportunity to fund innovative research that strengthens the ForestGEO network as a whole.

 ForestGEO supports postdoctoral fellowships for early-career researchers to conduct independent research projects designed to answer a specific research question relevant to ForestGEO’s science goals.

 ForestGEO’s current postdoctoral fellowship projects encompass a variety of research topics related to advancing the science of forest structure dynamics, including plant-water relations and forest function, tree mortality, species’ life histories, and above-ground biomass dynamics.